mrzepinski/es6-guide/manuscript/let_+_const.md

 console.log(window.d); // undefined
 ```

-As we can see, this time only variable **a** is declared as a global. **let** gives us a way to declare block-scoped variables, which is undefined outside it.
+As we can see, this time only variable **a** is declared as a global. **let** gives us a way to declare block scoped variables, which is undefined outside it.

 **I use Chrome (stable version) with #enable-javascript-harmony flag enabled.
 Visit chrome://flags/#enable-javascript-harmony, enable this flag, restart Chrome and you will get many new features.**